kasraghoreyshi/react-jalali/README.md

-# Welcome to StackEdit!

- ``If you are enjoying react-jalali and want to see it improve, please consider giving it a star.
-Thank you in advance!``
+If you are enjoying react-jalali and want to see it improve, please consider giving it a star.
+Thank you in advance!

 # What is react-jalali?